VUnit/vunit/docs/check/user_guide.rst

 Relation checks are used to check whether or not a relation holds between two expressions, for example if ``(a + b) = c``.
-They support the following five unclocked formats.
+They support the following six unclocked formats.

 .. code-block:: vhdl